Death of Jeannette DePalma: Investigation

 The Springfield Police Department began an investigation of DePalma's death after an autopsy could not reveal a cause of death.
 Her remains and clothing showed no evidence of bone fractures, bullet wounds, or knife strikes.
 No drug paraphernalia was found on or around the body.
 For undisclosed reasons, the coroner suspected that strangulation was the cause of death, leading the Union County Prosecutor's Office to treat the case as an unsolved homicide.
 The coroner also discovered an unusually high amount of lead in the remains, but no explanation was found for this occurrence either.

 Early in the investigation, Springfield police received a tip regarding a homeless man living in the woods near the quarry.
 This man was known to locals simply as "Red," and it was alleged that he fled his campsite in the woods shortly after DePalma went missing.
 While this lead initially looked promising, the Union County Prosecutor's Office ultimately decided that "Red" had nothing to do with DePalma's death.
 Investigators continued to attempt to find leads, but due to a lack of tips from the public, along with inconsistent stories told to the police by her family, friends, and peers, the case eventually went cold.

 Despite rumors and innuendo offered by Springfield police regarding DePalma possibly dying as the result of a drug overdose, no drug paraphernalia was found on, near, or around her body, and she was not known by friends or family to have used any recreational or prescription drugs other than occasionally smoking marijuana socially.
 DePalma's autopsy report makes no mention of the possibility of a drug overdose, and medical examiner Bernard Ehrenberg went on record stating he suspected strangulation, as he could not rule it out during the autopsy of her remains.

+The Hulu documentary interviews a retired police officer who never entered Jeannette's purse into evidence.

-Allegations of human sacrifice
+Possibility of human sacrifice

 Around two weeks after the discovery of DePalma's remains, several newspapers, including the Newark Star-Ledger and the New York Daily News, began reporting that she may have been the victim of an occult sacrifice carried out either by Satanists or by a local coven of witches who operated inside nearby Watchung Reservation.
 This coverage was spurred by reports that the body had been found surrounded by strange objects, and by the theories of James Tate, the pastor of the DePalma family's Assemblies of God church.
 Rumors about the case set off a panic in several Union County communities, which were still recovering from the shock of the John List murders only ten months earlier.